 Book tours online

 Traditionally, this is done via booking an appointment on the phone.
 Information would need to be captured over the phone by administration staff, which can be time consuming as they must ensure details are correctly entered.
-Given the sheer number of parents booking tours every year, this leads up to a lot of time and resources by administration staff processing requests.
+Given the sheer number of parents booking tours every year, this leads to a lot of time and resources by administration staff in processing requests.

-Free up your staff’s time and make it as easy as possible for parents to book tours, by providing an online form for parents to quickly fill in with all their own details.
+Free up your staff’s time and make it as easy as possible for parents to book tours, by providing an online form for parents to quickly fill in with all their details.